 To make the coconut milk

-Blend or mesh the coconut flesh with 150ml of water.
-Then strain the milk out with a cheese cloth or a Chufamix.
+Blend or mash the coconut flesh with 150ml of water.
+Then strain the milk out with a cheesecloth or a Chufamix.

 The leftover pulp is delicious too, so add to other dishes.
 It can be frozen to use as and when you need it.